Fort Lauderdale Work Injury Lawyer

 Statute of Limitations to File an Injury Report

 The deadline for filing a workers’ compensation claim may vary from state to state.
 It’s important to report your injury to your employer as soon as possible to start the filing process.
-Your human resources representative or a Fort Lauderdale, FL, work injury lawyer can inform you as to the laws in your states.
+Your human resources representative or a Fort Lauderdale, FL, work injury lawyer can inform you as to the laws in your state.
 Some states also require you to file a claim with the state agency prior to beginning to receive benefits.
 Other states will let your employer or insurance provider file on your behalf.
 Because time is of the essence, be sure to get all your questions answered as swiftly as possible, so you do not jeopardize your benefits.

 Insurance Investigation of Your Claim